 Buying from a dealer

 If the problem is minor, the second-hand dealer may choose to repair or replace the item or refund your money.
-For major defects, it’s entirely up to you whether you accept a refund or ask for a replacement.
+For major defects, it’s your choice to accept a refund or ask for a replacement.

-What is acceptable quality?
+What’s acceptable quality?

 Selling on behalf of others